 How do you make sure your kids are a top priority?
 Is there a saying or memory that you keep in mind to help you?
-I hope you’ll help other dads by joining the conversation either below or on our Facebook page.
+Help other dads by joining the conversation either below or on our Facebook page.

 Action Points for Dads on the Journey